petems/petersouter.xyz/content/post/s3-download-progress-bar-in-golang.md

     panic(err)
   }

   log.Printf("File downloaded!
-Avaliable at: %s", filename)
+Available at: %s", filename)
 ```

-Which gives a noisier output (as it writes every time a bite is written) but works without external depedencies:
+Which gives a noisier output (as it writes every time a bite is written) but works without external dependencies:

 ```
 2019/02/22 12:59:15 File size:35943530 downloaded:16360 percentage:0%